 The Department of Latin American, Caribbean, & U.S. Latino Studies has a cross-disciplinary faculty prepared to train undergraduates for research, service, and applied careers dealing with the U.S. Latino communities and with the Caribbean and Latin American regions.

 Undergraduate students in the department are also provided with opportunities for community-oriented research, community service, and study abroad.
 Upon completion of the program requirements, students should possess a reading knowledge of Spanish.
-Most students enrolled in Puerto Rican studies are also encouraged to have a second major in one of the traditional disciplines.

 Minor sequences in Latin American and Caribbean Studies, in U.S. Latino Studies, and in Globalization of the Americas are also currently offered by the department.